What's New

 The Apply to owner's charges business rule you define also determines how payments and credits are applied when multiple parties are responsible for different portions of a client’s balance.
 This helps ensure consistent application behavior and supports accurate, reliable billing for both the client and third‑party payers.

-For more details, including guidance on when and why to use third‑party applications, review Receivables: Managing Third-party Applications Tutorial.
+For more details, see Third-Party Payments in Receivables and review Receivables: Managing Third-Party Applications Tutorial.

 You can now process partial returns for clients.
 From an invoice record, select Reverse partial.